 THE PROCESS

-We produce our vermicompost outdoors year-round in modified compost bins with shade cloth, as bunker-style worm bins, and wooden troughs.
+We produce our vermicompost outdoors year-round in modified garden beds with shade cloth, as worm beds.

 To be efficient in producing an end product, we use various compost worms, a mix of redworms(Eisenia fetida and Eisenia Andrei), European Nightcrawlers(Eisenia Hortensis), Blueworms (Perionyx Excavatus), and Jumpers(Amynthas Gracilus).